Adexxy/adexxy.github.io/README.md

 - Website: [adexxy.github.io](https://adexxy.github.io/)

 ## Summary
-With over two decades of experience in the IT industry and more than 15 years in IT and related fields, I have established a strong foundation in Infrastructure and Cloud technologies, focusing on leveraging technology for business transformation.
+With over two decades of experience and more than 15 years in IT and related fields, I have established a strong foundation in Infrastructure and Cloud technologies, focusing on leveraging technology for business transformation.
 I have a track record of achieving significant cost savings through cutting-edge cloud solutions and expertise in cloud services, automation, and software delivery, backed by relevant certifications.
 Proficient in container orchestration technologies, CI/CD pipelines, security, and monitoring, I am passionate about leading teams toward innovation in DevOps.
 Let's connect to explore how I can contribute to your organization's success.

 ## Key Skills
 - Agile Methodologies